crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 # Cisco UCS integration barclamp

+## Functionality

+This barclamp communicates with a Cisco UCS Manager instance via its XML-based API server, and can perform the following functions:

+* Instantiate UCS service profiles for SUSE Cloud compute and storage nodes from predefined UCS service profile templates.
+* Reboot and power up/down nodes

 ## Prerequisites

-In Cisco’s UCS Manager, it will be necessary to create 2 service profiles at the root level.
-They are `suse-cloud-compute` and `suse-cloud-storage`.
+In Cisco’s UCS Manager, it is necessary to create two service profile templates called `suse-cloud-compute` and `suse-cloud-storage`.
 These names are case sensitive.

-### `suse-cloud-compute`
+### `suse-cloud-compute` service profile template

-* To be used for preparing systems as compute nodes for SUSE Cloud
+This service profile template is to be used for preparing systems as SUSE Cloud compute nodes.
+Minimum requirements:

-* Minimum Requirements
-    * 20GB Storage
+* 20GB storage
 * 8GB RAM
 * 1 NIC
 * Processor supporting AMD-V or Intel-VT

-### `suse-cloud-storage`
+### `suse-cloud-storage` service profile template

-There are 3 types of available storage: `swift`, `nova`, and `ceph`.
+This service profile template is to be used for preparing systems as SUSE Cloud storage nodes.

 ### UCS administrator account